Cristinamachado/RankingApp/README.md

-### My first application with react for front end and .Net in back end
+### My first application with React for front end and .Net in back end